CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 - Virtual environments can create hidden networking conflicts
 - `BAD_ADDRESS` entries can indicate DHCP conflict detection
 - DNS should be validated from the client side, not just from the server
-- Network isolation helps create a controlled lab environment
+- A working internal domain network does not automatically mean clients have a valid internet route
+- VMware NAT can provide the upstream gateway while DC01 continues handling DHCP and DNS
+- DHCP Scope Option 003 controls the gateway clients receive
+- Help desk tickets can expose infrastructure design gaps that should be documented back into the original lab
-- Troubleshooting DHCP and DNS builds real help desk and network support skills
+- Troubleshooting DHCP, DNS, and routing builds real help desk and network support skills
-- A stable IP, DNS, and DHCP foundation is required before adding more advanced segmentation or access control concepts
+- A stable IP, DNS, DHCP, and gateway foundation is required before adding more advanced segmentation or access control concepts